HarperDB/documentation/docs/administration/harperdb-studio/README.md

 # HarperDB Studio
 HarperDB Studio is the web-based GUI for HarperDB.
-Studio enables you to administer, navigate, and monitor all of your HarperDB instances in a simple, user friendly interface without any knowledge of the underlying HarperDB API.
+Studio enables you to administer, navigate, and monitor all of your HarperDB instances in a simple, user-friendly interface without any knowledge of the underlying HarperDB API.
 It’s free to sign up, get started today!

 [Sign up for free!](https://studio.harperdb.io/sign-up)

+HarperDB now includes a simplified local Studio that is packaged with all HarperDB installations and served directly from the instance.
+It can be enabled in the [configuration file](../../deployments/configuration.md#localstudio).
+This section is dedicated to the hosted Studio accessed at [studio.harperdb.io](https://studio.harperdb.io).

 ---
 ## How does Studio Work?